-- The five steps to follow in washing hands are: - wet hands with running water (preferably warm water, for comfort); - apply soap to hands; - lather soap and rub hands thoroughly, including the wrists, the palms, between the fingers, around the thumbs and under the nails.
-Rub hands together for at least 15 seconds (for about as long as it takes to sing 'Happy birthday' once); - o rinse thoroughly under running water; and, - o dry thoroughly. - Educators, staff and children will wash their hands with soap and running water where possible; - In situations where running water is not available or practical, a container with soap and warm water will be used and changed regularly; - Hands are dried using one of the following methods as effective hand drying is just as important as thorough hand washing; - using disposable paper towel the preferred option in education and care services; - individual cloth towels although if used, should be used by one person (i.e., not shared), hung up to dry between uses and should be laundered regularly to reduce the risk of recontamination or cross-contaminating hands; and, - warm air dryers take longer to dry hands than using paper towel, can only serve one person at a time, and are often not used for long enough to ensure dry hands; - Damp hands pick up and transfer up to 1000 times more bacteria than dry hands.
-Drying hands thoroughly also helps remove any germs that may not have been rinsed off. - Children are supervised when washing their hands and helped to get into the habit of hand hygiene. - If rings or other jewellery are worn on hands, the jewellery is moved around the finger or hand while soap is lathered to ensure that the area underneath the jewellery is clean. - Cuts, abrasions, dermatitis, or open wounds on hands are covered with a waterresistant occlusive dressing, which is changed each time it is soiled or wet.
+The five steps to follow in washing hands are:

+- o wet hands with running water (preferably warm water, for comfort); - o apply enough soap to cover all surfaces of hands and wrists; - lather soap and rub hands thoroughly, including the wrists, the palms, between the fingers, around the thumbs and under the nails.
+Rub hands together for at least 15 seconds (for about as long as it takes to sing 'Happy birthday' once); - o rinse thoroughly under running water; and,

+- o dry thoroughly. - Educators, staff and children will wash their hands with soap and running water where possible. - In situations where running water is not available or practical, a container with soap and warm water will be used and changed regularly. - Hands are dried using one of the following methods as effective hand drying is just as important as thorough hand washing; - using disposable paper towel the preferred option in education and care services; - individual cloth towels although if used, should be used by one person (i.e., not shared), hung up to dry between uses and should be laundered regularly to reduce the risk of recontamination or cross-contaminating hands; and, - warm air dryers take longer to dry hands than using paper towel, can only serve one person at a time, and are often not used for long enough to ensure dry hands;

-3.2.
+Damp hands pick up and transfer up to 1000 times more bacteria than dry hands.
+Drying hands thoroughly also helps remove any germs that may not have been rinsed off.

+- Where practicable, children are supervised when washing their hands and helped to get into the habit of hand hygiene. - If rings or other jewellery are worn on hands, the jewellery is moved around the finger or hand while soap is lathered to ensure that the area underneath the jewellery is clean. - Cuts, abrasions, dermatitis, or open wounds on hands are covered with a waterresistant occlusive dressing, which is changed each time it is soiled or wet.

+4.2.
 Alcohol-based hand rubs

-- Alcohol-based hand rubs are useful when performing multiple tasks in which hands can potentially become contaminated; for example, when assisting children with eating, when on excursions, in the playground, or in other situations where soap and water are not always available. or antiseptics, such as alcohol-based hand rub, gel, or foam, and ensure children do not mouth or inhale fumes (alcohol-based hand rubs reduce the number of germs on hands; they do not remove dirt from a person's hands.). - Alcohol-based hand rubs are used as directed and are kept well out of reach of children and only used with adult supervision as children may be at risk if they eat or drink the hand cleaner, inhale it, or splash it into their eyes or mouth.
+- Alcohol-based hand rubs are useful when performing multiple tasks in which hands can potentially become contaminated; for example, when assisting children with eating, when on excursions, in the playground, or in other situations where soap and water are not always available. or antiseptics, such as alcohol-based hand rub, gel, or foam, and ensure children do not mouth or inhale fumes (alcohol-based hand rubs reduce the number of germs on hands; they do not remove dirt from a person's hands.). - Alcohol-based hand rubs are used as directed and are kept well out of reach of children and only used with adult supervision as children may be at risk if they eat or drink the hand cleaner, inhale it, or splash it into their eyes or mouth. - An alcohol-based hand rub is placed at the entrance to the education and care service.
+This can help remind parents, carers, and children (as well as educators and other staff) to have clean hands when they enter and exit the service.